Jango1324/obsidianblog/content/POSTS/WTF Physics.md

 after caluclate magnitude , its ur distance to find angle you typically do Y/x aka slope but there are some tricks with direction

+add the distances in the same direction and substract those that are no no